linux4sam/libm2d/README.md

 ## Building

 Make sure you have the required dependencis listed above.
-To cross compile, put the cross gcc path in your environment PATH variable and use the appropriate prefix for --host on the configure line.
-For example:

-    ./autogen.sh
-    ./configure --host=arm-buildroot-linux-gnueabihf
-    make

-If you wish to statically link the applications, add the following to your configure line:

-    ./configure --enable-static --disable-shared LDFLAGS="-static"

-## API Documentation

-If you have doxygen installed, you can generate the API documentation by running:

-    make docs

-The resulting documentation will be in the docs directory.
+    cmake -B build -G Ninja -DCMAKE_BUILD_TYPE=Debug -DCMAKE_INSTALL_PREFIX=/usr ninja -C build -j $(nproc)

 ## License

-libm2d is released under the terms of the `MIT` license.
-See the `COPYING` file for more information.
+libm2d is released under the terms of the `Apache 2` license.
+See the [COPYING](COPYING) file for more information.